dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 3. Select **Create**.
 ![Screenshot of the Intune portal showing Create button for terms and conditions](media/terms-create-terms.png)

-4. On the **Create Terms and Conditions** blade, specify the following information:
+4. On the expanded blade, specify the following information:

-   - **Display name**: Name for the terms.
-Users see this name in the Company Portal app.
+   - **Display name**: Name for the terms in the Intune portal.
+Users don't see this name.

-   - **Description**: Optional details that help you identify the policy in the Azure portal.
+   - **Description**: Optional details that help you identify this set of terms in the Intune portal.

 5. Select the arrow next to Define terms of use to open the Terms and Conditions blade, and then enter the following information:

-   - **Title**: The title users see in the Company Portal.
+   - **Title**: The title that users see in the Company Portal.

    - **Summary of Terms**: Text that explains what it means if users accept the terms.